You are here

 From the food we feed our children to the personal-care products we apply to our bodies, most of us don’t know that 95% of manufactured goods we use contain ingredients produced from crude oil.

 Why does it matter?
 Because these petrochemicals are bad for us and bad for the environment.
 A good example is mineral oil.
 Traces of crude oil are present in some mineral oil that is added to pasta, grains, and many other products we use.
-Untreated and lightly treated mineral oil is already classified as human carcinogens and concerns are mounting when it comes to the oil that makes it into everyday products.
-Until recently, petrochemicals have been the primary option for manufacturers of the products we need as humans and demand as consumers.
+Untreated and lightly treated mineral oils are already classified as human carcinogens and concerns are mounting when it comes to the oil that makes it into everyday products.
+Our proprietary technologies provide more environmentally friendly and natural alternatives.